H256/gekko-quasar-ui/README.md

 # Gekko - Quasar UI Edition

 This is my personal try to port the original Gekko UI to the Quasar Framework.
 It's based off the original code from the [Gekko trading bot](https://gekko.wizb.it/) UI.

-Use this parallel to the original Gekko-UI.
+Use this parallel to the original Gekko-UI (or compile and replace the original).

+## Some Features:
+- "Tickers" for all running live market-watchers in the top toolbar
+- Searchable tables for datasets
+- EChart-Candlestick charts for market and backtest-graphs
+- some stats for roundtrips
+- Material design UI
+- Enhanced information for running live-bots (differentiate between live-bot and paper-trader at a glance)
+- and more...

 ## Usage

 ### Dev-Mode
 Needed:
   - Node >= 7.0
   - running Gekko Instance started as --ui

 To install, follow these steps:

 1. Install Quasar-CLI via npm `npm install -g quasar-cli`